Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 X-Cache-Key: c9e1d4c8e5fd8209a5969eb3b0e85bc6
 X-Cache-Status: Miss
 ```
+{:.no-copy-code}

-Within 30 seconds of the initial request, repeat the command to send an identical request and the
+Within 5 seconds of the initial request, repeat the command to send an identical request and the
 headers will indicate a cache `Hit`:

 ```
 X-Cache-Key: c9e1d4c8e5fd8209a5969eb3b0e85bc6
 X-Cache-Status: Hit
 ```
+{:.no-copy-code}

 ## 5. Enable key authentication